intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The robustness principle therefore encourages a chain reaction that can create interoperability problems over time.
 In particular, the application of the robustness principle is particularly deleterious for early implementations of new protocols as quirks in early implementations can affect all subsequent deployments.
+Early implementations of new protocols are often actively maintained, which is a better overall approach to managing interoperability problems.

 # Ecosystem Effects {#ecosystem}